zcatk/icloudgo/content/posts/cloudflare-zero-trust-regular-expressions.md

     appendFilePath: false # to append file path to Edit link
 ---

 The use of Regular Expression (REGEX) for your Cloudflare Zero Trust Gateway policies delivers some seriously powerful solutions.
-I ran into issues when attempting to get things working because I was attempting to apply actions to traditional REGEX.
-That is until I found, buried in Cloudflare's documentation that Gateway uses Rust to evaluate expressions rather than what I was accustomed to using.
+I ran into issues when attempting to get things working because I was attempting to use traditional REGEX.
+That is until I found, buried in Cloudflare's documentation, that Gateway used Rust to evaluate expressions rather than what I was accustomed to using.
 At the suggestion of Cloudflare, I visited [Rust REGEX](https://rustexp.lpil.uk) to build and test expressions.

 ### Abused Top Level Domains (TLD)